ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

  of the commission.
+  2. No member of the commission shall be disqualified from holding  any other  public  office  or  public employment, nor shall they forfeit any
+ S. 6712--A  3

-  2. No member of the commission shall be disqualified from holding  any other  public  office  or  public employment, nor shall they forfeit any such public office or public employment by reason of  their  appointment pursuant to this section, notwithstanding the provisions of any general, special  or  local  law,  regulation, ordinance or city charter.
+ such public office or public employment by reason of  their  appointment pursuant to this section, notwithstanding the provisions of any general, special  or  local  law,  regulation, ordinance or city charter.
 Nothing contained  in  this  act  shall prohibit a member of the commission from receiving their salary earned by reason of their  state  employee  posi- tion.
   3. The  commission shall appoint an executive director and additional staff personnel necessary for the performance of  its  functions.
-Their
- S. 6712  3

- salaries and the commission's other expenses shall be paid through annu- al appropriations by the  legislature.
+Their salaries and the commission's other expenses shall be paid through annu- al  appropriations  by  the  legislature.
 The commissioner of education shall furnish reasonable staff and other support  as  requested  by  the executive  director, and the commission and the executive director shall request and  receive  reasonable  assistance  from  other  state  agency personnel, as is necessary for the performance of its functions.